A close-up image of dandelion puffs. Diffuse sunset light is visible through the dandelion seeds. A quote by Tricia Hersey is superimposed.

 Neurodiversity-Affirming Therapy for Adults and Teens

-I specialize in Autism, ADHD, sensory sensitivity, late-diagnosis identity work, and chronic overwhelm and burnout, and intersections of neurodivergence and other marginalized identities.
+I specialize in Autism, ADHD, sensory sensitivity, identity exploration after a late diagnosis, chronic overwhelm and burnout, and intersections of neurodivergence and other marginalized identities.

 Neurodiversity-affirming therapy helps you understand your own brain, nervous system, and needs, and makes space to unpack the experience of navigating a world not built for you.